Sjostrom dominates at International Swimming League finale

 Sjostrom totaled 243.5 points to 240 for Dressel, who swam for Cali Condors.
 Aussie Emma McKeon of London Roar was third at 192.

+“This is one of the best parts of the ISL,” Sjostrom said.
+“I finally got the chance to race against men.”

 Sjostrom and her Europe-based team comprised of 14 men and 14 women split $100,000.
 They celebrated by chanting “Energy!
-Energy!” before jumping into the 25-meter temporary pool inside the Mandalay Bay Events Center on the Strip.
+Energy!” before jumping into the 25-meter temporary pool inside the Mandalay Bay Events Center on the Strip and later hoisting the heavy trophy.

 Sjostrom led all the way and finished first in 24.32 seconds.
 Campbell touched in 25.63.
 Sjostrom’s victory was worth triple points, leaving them trailing London Roar by 15 1/2 points going into the men’s skins.